pedrovernetti/gedit-color-schemes/README.md

 ## License

 As said, all the schemes are available under the terms of the MIT License.
-See `COPYING` for details.
+See `LICENSE` for details.